dit4c/dit4c-website/src/running.md

 When running the portal in production, you will need a TLS certificate, as HTTPS is required for secure OAuth.
 A [Let's Encrypt](https://letsencrypt.org/) certificate will be perfectly satisfactory.
 A self-signed certificate will not, as almost every service of DIT4C accesses the portal and expects a valid certificate when using HTTPS.

 You will also need to run a DIT4C routing server.
 To use the recommended routing server with ([dit4c-routingserver-ssh][dit4c-routingserver-ssh]) you will require a wildcard certificate.
-Using HTTPS is **strongly** advised, but not strictly necessary, and you can use a self-signed certificate for test environments if necessary.
+Using HTTPS is **strongly** advised, and you can use a self-signed certificate for test environments if necessary.

 ## Apache Cassandra

+### In Development

 A database is required for both the portal and scheduler.
 Ensure Cassandra is available somehow on `localhost:9042`.
 By default, no authentication is expected.